kairos-io/kairos/CODE_OF_CONDUCT.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a kairos administrator on [Matrix](https://matrix.to/#/#kairos-io:matrix.org), or <conduct@kairos.io>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a Kairos administrator on [Matrix](https://matrix.to/#/#kairos-io:matrix.org), or <conduct@kairos.io>.

 This Code of Conduct is adapted from the Contributor Covenant (http://contributor-covenant.org), version 1.2.0, available at